Allen-Tildesley/examples/GUIDE.md

 in the Supplementary Information associated with their papers.
 They are not responsible for our (Fortran) program!

-Here we compare with typical test runs from our programs using default parameters except where stated.
+Here we compare with typical test runs from our programs using default parameters, N=256, except where stated.
 Note that _E_ is the total internal energy per atom, including the ideal gas part, and that _Cv_ and _P_ likewise include the ideal gas contributions.